ndrean/UpImage/README.md

 You are limited to 5Mb and images with dimension less than 4200x4000.

+To use the API, you need to register and get a token from the webapp.
+Then you pass this token

 - Webapp: You select files and the server will produce a thumbnail (for the display) and a resized file.
 All will be WEBP and displayed in the browser.

 [CanIUse-WEBP?](https://caniuse.com/webp)